meitarim/adblockplusui/README.md

-Shared Community Adblock UI code
+Shared Ad Blocking Community UI code
 ===========================

-The user interface elements defined in this repository will be used by various Community Adblock products like Community Adblock for Firefox.
+The user interface elements defined in this repository will be used by various Ad Blocking Community products like Ad Blocking Community for Firefox.
 Their functionality can be tested within this repository, even though they might not work exactly the same as they will do in the final product.